cyl0424/pintOS/README.md

 static int64_t next_tick_to_wakeup;
 ```
 > **Define a list struct 'sleep_list' and int64 type 'next_tick_to_wakeup'** <br>
-> - •sleep_list : a queue to store blocked threads until its time to wake them up <br>
+> - sleep_list : a queue to store blocked threads until its time to wake them up <br>
-> - •next_tick_to_wakeup : the minimum value of tick that threads have
+> - next_tick_to_wakeup : the minimum value of tick that threads have

 <br>